-- The laundry room is located in the garage. - The plumbing hookups appear to be serviceable but were not tested during this very limited visual inspection.
+- The laundry room is located at the second floor. - The plumbing hookups appear to be serviceable but were not tested during this very limited visual inspection.
 The electrical hookups appear to be OK.
 A dryer duct is present and appears serviceable.